tecnolgd/PredictaExpense-cpp/README.md

  ---
  ## Value this repo ? ✨
 *  If this repository added value to your learning or dev flow ,consider dropping a ⭐or hitting ***fork***.
-* Open for recieving feedback and knowledge.
+* Open for recieving feedback and knowledge exchange.
  ---
  ### Author
   ***tecnolgd***